utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 > **[SSO is available on Postman Professional and Enterprise plans.](https://www.postman.com/pricing)**

 Your [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can configure single sign-on (SSO) for a Postman team.
-To configure SSO for a team, add an authentication method, and then configure the Identity Provider (IdP) details.
+To configure SSO for a team, add an authentication method, and then configure the identity provider (IdP) details.

 ## Contents